Back

 3. Harvard Business School Angels of Greater New York

-HBS Alumni Angels of Greater New York is the largest angel investing NYC group with 350+ angel investors.
+HBS Alumni Angels of Greater New York is the largest angel-investing NYC group with 350+ angel investors.
 Their members have invested $15 million across 100 exciting early-stage companies.
 They meet monthly to hear pitches in person from the best entrepreneurs.
-On average, they invest in 1-2 companies per month a few weeks after they pitch.
-The angel investor members are Harvard Business School and other Harvard University alumni who invest on an individual basis.
+On average, they invest in 1-2 companies per month, a few weeks after they pitch.
+The angel investor members are Harvard Business School and other Harvard University alumni who invest individually.

 4. Golden Seeds

 This group of over 300 angels invests in women-led businesses.
-They tend to look for companies valued at about $5 million seeking the first round of funding between $250,000 and $2 million.
-In addition to their angel group, Golden Seeds also runs several venture capital funds.
+They tend to look for companies valued at about $5 million and seek the first round of funding between $250,000 and $2 million.
+In addition to its angel group, Golden Seeds also runs several venture capital funds.
 Headquartered in New York City, Golden Seeds has chapters in Arizona, Atlanta, Boston, Dallas, Houston, New Jersey, New York, and Silicon Valley — and active members throughout the country.

 nyc angel investors — Harvard Business School Angels & Golden Seeds